-We are an efficient and effective manager of our significant asset base, with appropriate asset management and investment strategies in place to guide our operational activities.
-This strategic approach to asset management will ensure that we are maximising both financial and non-financial (social) dividends for the Crown and community over the long-term, while adhering to the overarching principles of the regeneration programme.
+We are an efficient and effective manager of our significant state housing portfolio, with a strategic asset management system and tactical investment strategies in place to guide our operational activities.
+This strategic and systematic approach to asset management will ensure that we maximise both financial and non-financial (social and economic) dividends for the Crown and community over the long-term, while adhering to the overarching principles of the regeneration programme.